utkarsh1996/react_with_rails/README.md

 4) in third terminal open your mysql server.

-login singup is done by using the devise gem.
+login signup is done by using the devise gem.